A German lift manufacturer was quoted in the Financial Times this week talking about future sources of demand for its products:

 I have met people over the years with high six-figure sums invested in funds who cannot tell me what equities – or even ‘shares’ – are, let alone bonds.

-All the same, you will struggle to convince me they are excited about investing – or engaged with the capitalist society they live in – simply on account of their owning a tracker fund.
+All the same, you will struggle to convince me they are as excited about investing – or as engaged with the capitalist society they live in – simply on account of their owning a tracker fund.

-A Guardian editorial bemoaning ‘the threat’ of capitalism to pensions would be one quintessential result.
+Indeed the capitalism bit has been neatly packaged away.
+A Guardian editorial bemoaning ‘the threat’ from capitalism to pensions would be one quintessential result.

 Foreseeing a non-financial return